kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/06_More_Components.md

 # More components

-Now that we have learned how to create a separate, encapsulated component that can still interact with the rest of the application, let's do the same for the remaining component(s).
+At this point, we know how to create an encapsulated component that can still interact with the rest of the application.
+Let's continue splitting our code into components.

 ### Extracting the video player component

-Another element that lends itself to becoming a self-contained unit is our video player, currently still visualized by a placeholder image.
-This time, we can try to identify the props for the video player in advance.
-Author, talk title, and video link need to be passed to the `VideoPlayer` component.
-This information is already contained within a `Video` object, so we can pass it as a prop and use its attributes accordingly.
-When we write the whole component including its respective interfaces, we should end up with a file called `VideoPlayer.kt` that contains the following:
+Another naturally self-contained component is the video player (which currently is still a placeholder image).

+This time, we can try to identify the props for the video player in advance:
+A video player needs to know the talk title, the author of the talk, and the link to the video.
+All this information is already contained in a `Video` object.
+We can just pass one of those as a prop, and access its attributes.

+Create a new file called `VideoPlayer.kt` and add the following implementation for the `videoPlayer` component it:

 ```kotlin
 import kotlinx.css.*